-Wet weather camping needn’t be a drag.
 A camping holiday is a fantastic escape from the stresses and strains of real life.
-Hanging out altogether, as a family and exhausted at night from all the fresh air and fun!
+Hanging out together with lots of fresh air and fun!

-The reality can be a little bit different, however.
-Make sure that if the rain doesn’t stop play with our top ideas for wet weather camping
+The reality can be a little bit different.
+Make sure that rain doesn’t stop play with our top ideas for wet-weather camping.

 1. Invest in proper rain gear